Island Hopping Beyond Bali To The Gili Islands

 There are no cars or motorised transport on the Gili Islands

-We had booked with Booking Dotcom for five nights on Gili Air at Anugrah Bungalow, a clean and basic homestay accommodation in a small garden villa.
-We were delighted with our bungalow.
+We had booked to stay on Gili Air at Anugrah Bungalow a clean and basic homestay accommodation in a small garden villa.

-It looked comfortable and clean and we had a nice bedroom and separateĀ private bathroom and we thought it very inexpensive at around Ā£100 for the entire five nights.
+We had a nice bedroom and separate private bathroom and thought it to be very inexpensive for the five night stay.

 Our room on Gili Air : Main Street : The Beach